tser91/CV_Website-Sergio/CV/examples/source/CV_SERGIO_SABORIO.md

 - Designed software layer structure and interactions to handle hardware resources.
 - Automated Google tests along with job testing using open source tool Jenkins CI, to maintain code quality over two years.
 - Maintained the health of 7 product flavors branches, and performing the corresponding periodic releases of products to internal clients.

-: *Vice Chair and former Finance Officer, Leadership Team, Pride ERG* __2014 - 2016__
-  - Planned quarterly budget usage for all employee resource group activities of the country, managing over $12000 a year.
-  - Coordinated with various business units, countries and cultures, to plan volunteer activities with over 50 participants for each event; 9 major events were planned from November 2014 to August 2016.
-  - Led initiatives for HPE’s support for national pro-human rights events, such as participation and co-design of float for the LGBT national parade making HPE the first enterprise in the country to participate actively; this was accomplished by coordinating an over $10,000 budget.